Graduate Application FAQ

 • Fee waiver information

-Fee waivers are managed by The Office of Graduate Studies, usually for most nationally recognized graduate preparation programs.
+Fee waivers are managed by Graduate Studies, usually for most nationally recognized graduate preparation programs.
 In addition to these preparation programs, there are fee waivers for participants of Envision UC Davis – a program for California residents.
-In 2019, the College of Engineering also launched a fee waiver program.
-Find out more about our fee waiver program here.
+The College of Engineering manages a limited fee waiver program.
+Find out more here about COE Equity Program fee waivers.
 Contact Alin Wakefield in College of Engineering Dean's Office for details of applying for a COE Equity Program fee waiver.

 2. Statement of Purpose and Personal History and Diversity Statement